written by Erica Quam

 Just because you are a coach does NOT mean that you should “go it alone.”

 When I got my first head coaching job, I hired a coach to work with me each week.
 I can’t tell you how much time I saved because of what I learned from her!
 She kept me focused, accountable, and clear about my next steps.

-It’s time to reach out, get a mentor, hire a coach, or surround yourself with other successful coaches who can get real with you about how you're wasting time!
+It’s time to reach out, get a mentor, or hire a coach.
+Surround yourself with other successful coaches who will get real with you about how you're wasting time!